Cysu/Person-Reid/README.md

 ## INSTALLATION ##

-At current stage of research, no setup scripts provided.
+At current stage of research, no setup scripts are provided.
 Please just export this project's path to `PYTHONPATH`.